ffznrr/MeetingBooking/Readme.md

 1. go to folder server with terminal do this "cd ./server",
 2. Make sure create .env and testing section in .env is not empty
-3. run "npx sequelize db:create"
+3. run "npx sequelize db:create --env test"
 4. run "npm run test"

 ## Client